 19. What is non-attachment?

-20. Is it not possible for God and the Guru to effect the release of a soul?
+20. Is it not possible for God and the Guru to affect the release of a soul?

 21. Is it necessary for one who longs for release to inquire into the nature of categories (tattvas)?

-22. Is there no difference between waking and dream?
+22. Is there no difference between waking and dreaming?

 Waking is long and a dream short; other than this there is no difference.
 Just as waking happenings seem real while awake. so do those in a dream while dreaming.
-In dream the mind takes on another body.
-In both waking and dream states thoughts. names and forms occur simultaneously.
+In the dream, the mind takes on another body.
+In both waking and dream states thoughts, names, and forms occur simultaneously.

 23. Is it any use reading books for those who long for release?

 All the texts say that in order to gain release one should render the mind quiescent; therefore their conclusive teaching is that the mind should be rendered quiescent; once this has been understood there is no need for endless reading.
 In order to quieten the mind one has only to inquire within oneself what one’s Self is; how could this search be done in books?

 One should know one’s Self with one’s own eye of wisdom.
 The Self is within the five sheaths, but books are outside them.
 Since the Self has to be inquired into by discarding the five sheaths, it is futile to search for it in books.
 There will come a time when one will have to forget all that one has learned.